16 April 2026

 Choose micro when:

 The smartest brands don't pick one tier exclusively.
-They start with a mix of nano and micro, identify the top performers, and scale those partnerships — moving budget toward what's working.
-For more on how much to allocate, check our guide on influencer marketing budgets.
+They start with a mix of nano and micro, identify the top performers, and scale those partnerships, moving budget toward what's working.

 Mejuri.
-The fine jewelry brand skipped the celebrity endorsement playbook entirely.
-Instead of one big-name campaign per season, Mejuri works with hundreds of micro creators who style their pieces into everyday outfits and routines.
-The content feels aspirational but attainable — which is exactly the brand positioning they want.
+The fine jewelry brand is known for skipping the celebrity endorsement playbook.
+Instead of one big-name campaign per season, Mejuri has built a program around hundreds of micro influencers who style their pieces into everyday outfits and routines.
+The content feels aspirational but attainable, which is exactly the brand positioning they want.
 It's a volume play built on niche alignment, not reach.

 Supergoop.
 Sunscreen isn't the most exciting product to promote.
-But Supergoop turned micro influencers into a content machine by partnering with skincare and beauty creators who genuinely use the product.
-The key: they let creators integrate the product into their existing content style rather than forcing branded messaging.
+But Supergoop turned micro influencers into a content machine by partnering with skincare and beauty influencers who genuinely use the product.
+The key: they let influencers integrate the product into their existing content style rather than forcing branded messaging.
 The result is content that performs because it doesn't look like an ad.

 Marlow.
-The pillow brand leaned into micro influencers in the wellness and sleep space — a niche that macro creators rarely cover with depth.
-By partnering with creators whose audiences specifically cared about sleep quality and home comfort, Marlow reached exactly the right buyers without competing for attention in crowded lifestyle feeds.
+The pillow brand leaned into micro influencers in the wellness and sleep space, a niche that macro influencers rarely cover with depth.
+By partnering with influencers whose audiences specifically cared about sleep quality and home comfort, Marlow reached exactly the right buyers without competing for attention in crowded lifestyle feeds.

-The pattern across all three: niche alignment over follower count, ongoing partnerships over one-offs, and creative freedom for the creator.
+The pattern across all three: niche alignment over follower count, ongoing partnerships over one-offs, and creative freedom for the influencer.

 Where to find them: